Fourth Sunday of Lent - Mothering Sunday

 SANCTUS AND BENEDICTUS Sung

-Holy, Holy, Holy Lord, Holy, Holy, Lord God of hosts.
+Holy, holy, ho-ly, Lord God of hosts.

-Heaven and earth, heaven and earth, are full of your glory,
+Heaven and earth are full of your glory.

-Hosanna, hosanna, hosanna in the high-est.
+Hosanna in the high-est.

-Hosanna, hosanna, hosanna in the high-est.
+Hosanna in the high-est.

-The priest continues with the Eucharistic Prayer
+The celebrant continues with the Eucharistic Prayer

 The mystery of faith:

-The Priest continues until:
+The celebrant continues until:

-… Through Him, and with Him, and in Him, Amen.
+… Through Him, and with Him, and in Him,

-O God almighty Father, in the unity of the Holy Spirit, Amen.
+O God almighty Father, in the unity of the Holy Spirit,

 all glory and honour is yours, for ever and ever.
-Amen.
-Lourdes Doxology

 At the Saviour’s command and formed by divine teaching, we dare to say: